mongodb/docs/source/core/replication.rst

 This document provides an overview of the core concepts surrounding MongoDB's replication.

-A replicated MongoDB cluster is known as a ":term:`replica set <replica set>`."[#master-slave]_ Most replica sets consists of two or more :option:`mongod` instances with at most one of these designated as the primary node and the rest as secondary nodes.
-All writes are directed to the primary node, while the secondary nodes replicate from the primary asynchronously.
+In MongoDB, a ":term:`replica set`" provides a replicated database cluster. [#master-slave]_ Most replica sets consists of two or more :program:`mongod` instances with at most one of these designated as the primary node and the rest as secondary nodes.
+Clients direct all writes to the primary node, while the secondary nodes replicate from the primary asynchronously.

-As with other databases, replication adds redundancy, helps to ensure high availability, simplifies certain administrative tasks such as backups, and may increase read capacity.
-For these reasons, replication is recommended for production deployments.
+Database replication with MongoDB, as with other systems, adds redundancy, helps to ensure high availability, simplifies certain administrative tasks such as backups, and may increase read capacity.
+Most production deployments are or should use replication.

 .. seealso:: The ":doc:`/replication`" index for a list of all documents in this manual that contain information related to the